sudo-suhas/elastic-builder/src/README.md

 }
 ```

-These transpiled files are then `webpack`ed into a minified `umd` module
+These files are then packed into a minified `umd` module
 for use in the browser and kept in the `browser` folder.
 This is also used by the demo hosted on https://elastic-builder.js.org